chrisgrieser/shimmering-obsidian/README.md

 ---

 ### Screenshot Features
-- OCR Screenshots
+- OCR-Screenshots
 - Image Screenshot
-- Both work for screenshots taken in quick succession, e.g. during a live presentation or lecture.
+- Both work for screenshots taken in quick succession, for example during a live presentation or lecture.

 ➡️ [Documentation of Screenshot Features](docs/Screenshot%20Features.md)